ShelseyB/ISFinalProject/README.md

-### Welcome to The Escape Room Game
+## Welcome to The Escape Room Game

-The Escape Room Game is a text-based game where the player tries to escape an escape room by solving a series of puzzles.
+The Escape Room Game is a text-based game using CLisp and symbolic pattern matching where the player tries to escape an escape room by solving a series of puzzles.

-## Prerequisites
+### Prerequisites

 CLisp must be installed before the game can be run.

-## Instructions to Run the Code
+### Instructions to Run the Code

 To play, open a terminal, start CLisp, then type the following commands:
 ```